enricoong/enricoong/README.md

 </br>

-- 🔧 I’m currently studying IT at ITTS Vito Volterra.
+- 🔧 I’m currently studying Cybersecurity at the ITS M. Volpato.
 - 💡 I’m curious about Cryptography and Retro stuff.

 <hr>